Comerstar/0cam1/README.md

 <br>
 <br>

-### 2.5 - Functions
+### 2.6 - Functions
 Having established how to assign integer values, we now move to creating functions.
 Functions are created in a very similar way to assigning integer values, simply by using `=` to set the function handle to the function's expression.
 Functions can have integer parameter names, including expressions.
 These are evaluated and consolidated once the function is created; once the function handle has been evaluated the function and parameter names will stay the same regardless of what happens to their underlying values.
+Functions can be called simply by listing out the passed in parameters with whitespace between.

 Let's make some simple functions to see how 0cam1 works.
 ```